mcdexio/mcdex-references/en/perpetual-tech.md

 positionMargin(address guy)
 ```

-Methods of calculating position value requires mark price from amm contract.
+Methods of calculating position value requires mark price from AMM contract.
 This price will be replaced by settlement price set by administrator in settlement status (SETTLING, SETTLED).

 ```javascript
 maintenanceMargin(address guy)